 Debbie was amazed at the community effort amongst the ER team, and the staff of the hospital once she was admitted.
 Even the security staff who escorted her to her room were kind, caring and attentive.
 Everyone worked together for her…coming in to make sure the pain medication was helping, asking about her pain scale, one to ten, and getting her pain medication accordingly.
 Debbie said the way they care for patients, and care for each other is truly extraordinary.
 Today Debbie is back on her feet and moving as fast as ever in both her medically related career and as a wife and mom of two busy teen-aged boys.
 She is very enthusiastic in her praise of NewYork-Presbyterian/Hudson Valley Hospital:

 “You really get that individual care that you want.
 In many hospitals you walk in an ER and there are lots people waiting hours to be seen by a doctor,'' she said.
-"Not at Hudson Valley.
-The Hospital claims they practice a different kind of medicine called patientology.
-And they are true to what they promise.
-They take each individual and treat them as a person first, and then as a patient.
-It’s very unique and I think it sets them apart.
-It’s just like they say.
-It is a better place to get better.”
+"Not at NYP/Hudson Valley Hospital.
+The caring staff takes each individual and treats them as a person first, and then as a patient.
+It’s very unique and I think it sets them apart.”

 Dr. Denise Rinato and her husband

-“I insisted we come to Hudson Valley”- Dr. Denise Rinato
+“I insisted we come to NYP/Hudson Valley Hospital.”- Dr. Denise Rinato

 Dr. Denise Rinato, an OB/GYN who lives in Somers and practices in Cortlandt, said she learned about the efficiency of the Hospital’s “No Wait” Emergency Department first hand on March 24, 2010 when her husband had a heart attack.

 “My husband woke up on his 52 birthday about 9:30 a.m. with chest and shoulder pain,’’ said Dr. Rinato.
-“Even though we live in Somers, our doctor is here so I insisted we come to Hudson Valley.
+“Even though we live in Somers, our doctor is here so I insisted we come to NYP/Hudson Valley Hospital.
 My husband’s treatment could not have been better.
 Everyone was wonderful.
 He arrived at the hospital at 10:25 he was seen within 10 minutes.’’